-If you’re thinking of relocating to Portland, Maine, we’ve put together several guides (moving guide, best breweries, coffee shops, seafood, living in the Winter) to help you get a better understanding of what it’s like to live here.
+If you’re thinking of relocating to Portland, Maine, we’ve put together several guides (moving guide, best breweries, coffee shops, seafood, living in the Winter, the best pizza in town) to help you get a better understanding of what it’s like to live here.
 When people reach out, a frequent question is – “what are the best neighborhoods in Portland?”

 Well, this is a bit of a subjective question, but I’ve decided to document some areas and give you a better understanding of the majority of the neighborhoods in Portland.
 I literally drove around on my moped taking photos and documenting things for this guide.
 I hope you enjoy it.

 We’re going to break the neighborhoods up into two sections.
 On-peninsula and off-peninsula.
 Where is the peninsula?
 Check this out below:

 A few ground rules:

 - Living on the peninsula is generally more expensive than living off the peninsula

 - There are more people in a smaller area on the peninsula (that’s where the Old Port is)

 - Tons of stuff to do (in a small footprint) on the peninsula.